genedan/TmVal/docs/usage/growth/simple.rst

    A_K(t) = K(1 + st)

-Where :math:`K` refers to the initial amount, or **principal**.
+Where :math:`K` refers to the initial amount, or :term:`principal`.
 For example, if we start with $5 and an interest rate of 5%, it should grow to $5.25 after one year:

 .. math::